 A lack of Enthusiasm and Motivation

-Menopause fatigue can leave you feeling not only physically exhausted but emotionally drained too.
+Menopause fatigue may leave you feeling not only physically exhausted but emotionally drained too.
 You may find it harder to enjoy activities you once loved and begin to withdraw from others.

 Stress and Overwhelm